best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Don't Repeat Yourself (DRY)

 Repetition not only wastes your time, writing redundant lines of code, but it makes code more difficult to read and maintain.
-Modular code can be used to tackle repetition.
+You can use modular code to tackle repetition.

 Consider a script that contains three copies of a similar piece of code.
-If the code that is used to perform the repetitive task is found to be incorrect, or if a developer wishes to modify the task being performed by this code, a similar change must be implemented in each of the three copies.
+If the code that is used to perform the repetitive task is found to be incorrect, or if a developer wishes to modify the task being performed by this code, they must implement a similar change in each of the three copies.
-In the example below, we want to get the odd numbers from three different lists/vectors of numbers.
+In the example below, we want to get the odd numbers from three different lists of numbers.

 ````{tabs}